Wsakowska/horse-pedigree-api/README.md

 - Located in the `public/` folder.
 - Features a dashboard with horse listings, forms for adding/editing entities, pedigree visualization, and offspring filtering.
 - Accessible at `http://localhost:3000`.

+## Notes
+- Ensure `knexfile.js` is present in the project root for migrations and seeds.
+- PostgreSQL runs in a Docker container.
+Verify connection details in `knexfile.js` and `docker-compose.yml`.
+- Tests require a running PostgreSQL instance.